ALEX SANTANA

 “Archival Irreverence,” in Lizania Cruz: Gathering Evidence: Santo Domingo & New York City, published by CUE Art Foundation, Print, July 2021

-“Perhaps a Fragment is All We Have: On Stephanie Acosta’s Good Day God Damn,” The Latinx Project NYU, July 2021
+“Perhaps a Fragment is All We Have: On Stephanie Acosta’s Good Day God Damn,” Intervenxions The Latinx Project, July 2021

-“Artistas dominicanos manifiestan la liberación en el Centro León: Reseña,” The Latinx Project NYU, March 2021
+“Artistas dominicanos manifiestan la liberación en el Centro León: Reseña,” Intervenxions The Latinx Project, March 2021

-“Symbiotically Aligned: Disease and Healing in Guadalupe Maravilla's Performances,” The Latinx Project NYU, May 2020
+“Symbiotically Aligned: Disease and Healing in Guadalupe Maravilla's Performances,” Intervenxions The Latinx Project, May 2020

 “Phenomena of Dispersion in Teresa Margolles’ En el aire,” Precog Magazine, Issue 5, Print, February 2020